 - Immune-suppressive effects

 - Damages in cells of the respiratory system

 Even Decades After the Initial Exposure, Navy Veterans Can Develop a Persistent Cough Due to Scar Tissue Forming in the Lungs

 The shipbuilding industry relied on asbestos-containing materials for all insulation requirements.
 For decades asbestos insulation was present throughout ships - for insulating steam pipes and fittings, fireproofing doors, and even for muffling sound between decks.
 It was difficult not to be exposed to asbestos insulation onboard Naval vessels.

 Before 1980, asbestos was wrapped around the pipes all over the ships, even pipes that ran just inches above the beds in the personnel's sleeping quarters.
 As asbestos-containing materials deteriorate, they can release hazardous small fibers into the air.
 When asbestos dust is breathed in, the tiny particles lodge themselves within lung tissue causing gradual damage.

 If You Have a History of Heavy Asbestos Exposure and a Cough That Persists for Three Weeks or More, You Need to Have It Checked Out

 Early detection of asbestos-related diseases is critical and can positively influence a patient's survival by increasing treatment options and improving quality of life.
-An accurate diagnostic that distinguishes between a common respiratory condition, such as bronchitis, and lung cancer, mesothelioma or asbestosis is critical for ensuring proper treatment planning.
+An accurate diagnostic that distinguishes between common respiratory conditions, such as bronchitis, lung cancer, mesothelioma, or asbestosis, is critical for proper treatment planning.

-If you are a veteran with a persistent cough, trouble breathing that affects your sleep or daily activities make an appointment with a lung specialist.
-If the cough is accompanied by the following symptoms you should see a doctor as soon as possible:
+If you are a veteran with a persistent cough or trouble breathing that affects your sleep or daily activities, make an appointment with a lung specialist.
+If the cough is accompanied by the following symptoms, you should see a doctor as soon as possible: